MicrosoftDocs/Viva/Viva/glint/managers-use-team-summary-dashboard.md

 The title section includes:

 - The current survey title that you have chosen
-- The date the survey closed or is closing on - for Recurring and Ad Hoc surveys
+- The date the survey closed or is closing on: For Recurring and Ad Hoc surveys
-- Viewing window - for Employee Lifecycle and Always-On surveys
+- Viewing window: For Employee Lifecycle and Always-On surveys
-- Settings button – for filtering comparison and outcome items
+- Settings button: For filtering comparison and outcome items
-- Switch Program button – for changing to view another completed program
+- Switch Program button: For changing to view another completed program

 ## Manager Concierge visibility

 Your manager sees the following four steps:

-1. Step 1 – Give feedback
+1. Step 1: Give feedback
-1. Step 2 – Interpret results
+1. Step 2: Interpret results
-1. Step 3 – Discuss with your team
+1. Step 3: Discuss with your team
-1. Step 4 – Commit to next steps
+1. Step 4: Commit to next steps

 ## What else will your manager see on their dashboard?